Clinics & Services

 To access the links shown on the bottom of the British Lung Foundation poster titled 'Do you get breathless?' simply click on them here : www.blf.org.uk/Newcastle-East

-The practice can refer any patients to a councelling
+The practice has a can refer any patients to a councelling

 service.
 There is also a self referral line to